lfglabs-dev/utu_relay/README.md

 ## Contract Interface

+### initialize(owner: ContractAddress)

+Initializes the contract with an owner.
+This function is used instead of a constructor to ensure the contract address is fully deterministic.

 ### register_blocks(blocks: Span<BlockHeader>)

 Register a list of Bitcoin block headers.
 Blocks don't need to be contiguous or in order.
 Each block must meet the configured proof-of-work threshold to be accepted.

 ### update_canonical_chain(begin_height: u64, end_height: u64, end_block_hash: Digest, height_proof: Option<HeightProof>)

-Set the official canonical chain for a given interval [begin_height, end_height).
+Set the official canonical chain for a given interval [begin_height, end_height].
 The function:
 - Verifies that the end block hash and all its parents are registered
-- Requires a height_proof (containing coinbase transaction and merkle proof) when the previous chain height is not set
+- Requires a height_proof when chain[begin-1] is not set
+- Height proof includes:
+  - Raw coinbase transaction of the first block
+  - Merkle branch for verification
 - Ensures the chain represents the highest cumulative proof-of-work

 ### get_status(block_hash: Digest) → BlockStatus